thingsboard/thingsboard.github.io/docs/paas/eu/user-guide/reporting/reporting-getting-started.md

     0:
         image: /images/user-guide/reporting/reporting-new-entity-aliases-2-pe.png
         title: '- <b>Entity from master report</b> - the entity retrieved from the data source configured for the subreport component.
 If multiple entities are present, a separate subreport component will be generated for each entity.<br> - <b>Owner of entity from master report</b> - the owner of entity retrieved from the data source configured for the <b>subreport</b> component.
 If multiple entities are present, a separate <b>subreport</b> component will be generated for each entity.'

-variables-and-dynamic-content-2:
-    0:
-        image: /images/user-guide/reporting/variables-and-dynamic-content-5-pe.png
-        title: 'To verify the result, generate a test report sample by clicking the corresponding button in the top-right corner.'
-    1:
-        image: /images/user-guide/reporting/variables-and-dynamic-content-6-pe.png
-        title: 'The test report.'

 create-subreport-template:
     0: